ppalms/ppalms.github.io/_posts/2019-02-26-walking-skeleton.md

           requires:
             - build-test
 ```

+This is probably a pretty rough and rudimentary implementation of CircleCI, but it's a good enough starting point.

 ### CircleCI Visualization
 CircleCI is set up to kick off this workflow any time it sees code get pushed to the `master` branch of the GitHub repo.
 The running jobs can be observed in real time: